artstreltsov/c_sghmc/README.rst

 =======================
 - **sghmcwrap.cpp** is the original sghmc algo in C++ wrapped for Python

-- **c_sghmc.py** calls and decorates the above extension and tests on an example from the original paper Packages required to run the code
+- **c_sghmc.py** calls and decorates the above extension and tests on an example from the original paper

+- **projectcode.py** is the original project code

+Packages required to run the code
 =======================